geotools/geotools/docs/user/unsupported/index.rst

 Unsupported DataStore implementations:

-* :doc:`/library/data/arcsde` (Inactive) Support for using an ArcSDE gateway service, versions 10.2/10.3
 * :doc:`/library/data/elasticsearch` Support for search and analytics engine
 * :doc:`/library/data/georest` (Unknown) Support for a REST service using GeoJSON
 * :doc:`/library/data/wfs-ng` (Active) Supports communication with a Web Feature Server using the standard GeoTools DataStore API